flycheck/flycheck/doc/contributor/maintaining.rst

 Pull requests
 -------------

-All pull requests need approval of a maintainer.
-As a maintainer add a comment beginning with ``LGTM`` to state your approval which will automatically allow merging of the pull request.
+**All pull requests require approval of a maintainer**.

+To state your approval as a maintainer add a comment that contains ``LGTM``.
+The LGTM.co will look for these comments and unlock the pull request once enough maintainers approved it.
+We require approvals from multiple maintainers, see ``.lgtm`` for the exact amount of approvals required to accept a pull request.

 Review guidelines
 ~~~~~~~~~~~~~~~~~